 — SewingDotCom (@Sewingdotcom) August 10, 2017

 Hot pads and oven mittens are simple kitchen aids, but their usefulness is undeniable.
 They’re such a part of your kitchen, you should customize your own.

 9. Grocery Bag Holder

-Plastic bags cannot be entirely avoided, but while you’re on your way to being plastic bag-free, always try reusing it in any way.
-Make yourself this neat grocery bag dispenser to organize.
+Plastic bags cannot be entirely avoided, so while you’re on your way to being plastic bag-free, always try reusing them in any way.
+Make yourself this neat grocery bag dispenser to organize your plastic bags.

 10. Double Pot Holder With Pockets